estuary/flow/site/docs/concepts/materialization.md

 data pipeline.

 :::note
-This functionality is not supported for all Materialization connectors.
+This functionality is only supported for Materialization connectors that have the `x-schema-name` field implemented.
 Consult the individual connector documentation for details.
 :::

 ### How It Works